What cookies are

-"Cookies" are small text files that can be stored on your computer through your internet browser, retaining only information related to your preferences, not including, as such, your personal data.
-They store generic information, namely the form or place/country of access of the users and the way they use the sites, among others.
+“Cookies” are small text files that can be stored on your computer via your web browser, retaining only information related to your preferences and therefore not including your personal data.
+They store generic information, such as the way or place/country in which users access and how they use the sites, among others.
 Cookies only retain information related to your preferences.

 Each cookie used has a function and an expiry date.
 There are two groups of cookies that can be used.

-Permanent Cookies - which are stored in the browser of the access equipment (PC, mobile and tablet) and are used every time you visit a new website.
-They are generally used to direct navigation to the user's interests, allowing for a more personalised service.
+Permanent cookies – which are stored in the browser on access devices (PC, mobile and tablet) and are used every time you visit a new website.
+They are generally used to tailor browsing to the user’s interests, making it possible to provide a more personalised service.

-Session cookies - are temporary cookies that remain in the cookie file of the browser until you leave the website.
-The information obtained by these cookies serves to analyse web traffic patterns, allowing us to identify problems and provide a better browsing experience.
+Session cookies – these are temporary cookies that remain in the browser’s cookie file until you leave the website.
+The information obtained by these cookies is used to analyse web traffic patterns, making it possible to identify problems and provide a better browsing experience.

-These cookies allow websites to remember information that changes the behaviour and appearance of the website, such as your preferred language or the region you are in.
-For example, by remembering your region, a website can provide you with local weather or traffic information.
+These cookies allow websites to store information that alters the behaviour and appearance of the website, such as your preferred language or the region you are in.
+For example, by memorising your region, a website can provide you with local weather or traffic information.
 These cookies can also help you change the text size, font and other customisable parts of web pages.
 The loss of information stored in a preference cookie may make the Website experience less functional, but should not prevent it from working.

-Security cookies are used to authenticate users and prevent the fraudulent use of login credentials and protect data from unauthorised persons.
-For example, it allows you to block many types of attack, such as attempts to steal the content of forms you fill in on web pages.
+Security cookies are used to authenticate users and prevent fraudulent use of login credentials and protect data from unauthorised persons.
+For example, it makes it possible to block many types of attack, such as attempts to steal the content of forms you fill in on web pages.

 Process / Essential Cookies

-Process cookies help the Website to function and provide services that the Website visitor expects, such as browsing web pages or accessing secure areas of the Website by logging in.
-Without these cookies, the website cannot function properly.
+Process cookies help the Website to function and provide services that the Website visitor expects, such as browsing web pages or accessing secure areas of the Website via Login.
+Without these cookies, the Website cannot function properly.

-These cookies are intended to make advertising more engaging for users and more valuable to advertisers and publishers.
-Some common applications of cookies aim to select advertising based on what is relevant to the user, to improve reporting on campaign performance and to avoid showing ads that the user has already seen.
+These cookies are intended to make advertising more engaging for users and more valuable for publishers and advertisers.
+Some common applications of cookies are to select advertising based on what is relevant to the user, to improve reporting on campaign performance and to avoid showing adverts that the user has already seen.

 Session Status Cookies

 Websites often collect information about how users interact with a particular web page.
-This can include which pages users visit most frequently and whether users receive error messages from certain pages.
-So-called session status cookies help to improve the services of companies in order to enhance the browsing experience of our users.
-Blocking or deleting these cookies does not render the Website unusable.
+This can include which pages users visit most often and whether users receive error messages from certain pages.
+So-called “session state cookies” help to improve companies’ services in order to enhance our users’ browsing experience.
+Blocking or deleting these cookies does not make the Website unusable.